What is the legal age for gambling?

 Who has babysitting services?

 You can find them by asking the hotel.
 Many third-party agencies are available, but you should always use a trusted reference, like asking the hotel front desk.
+Visit our Vegas Kids section for more information.

 How can I get the freebies I hear about from the casinos?